a balloon carrying a smartphone.

 Now, there are some caveats with this one:

-Turn off location tracking on Google Chrome
+How to turn off location tracking on Google Chrome

 Do you want Google to simply not take your location into account instead of changing your location online?
 If so, there are some settings you can fiddle with.

-1. Open Google Chrome on your PC (or Mac).
+1. Open Google Chrome on your PC or Mac.

 A screenshot of an open Chrome tab of this blog post highlighting the settings option under the hamburger menu